Real Sociedad vs. Barcelona: Preview, Predictions and Lineups

 Barcelona Team News

-Barcelona Predicted Lineup vs. Real Sociedad (4-2-3-1): García; Koundé, Cubarsí, García, Balde; De Jong, Pedri; Yamal, López, Raphinha; Lewandowski.
+Barcelona Predicted Lineup vs. Slavia Prague (4-2-3-1): García; Koundé, Cubarsí, García, Cancelo; De Jong, Pedri; Bardghji, López, Raphinha; Lewandowski.

 READ THE LATEST BARCELONA NEWS, TRANSFER RUMORS AND MORE